Our Mule Pulled Boat Tours will reopen July 1st, in accordance to the governor’s rulings.

 Visit our Events page information about special boat tours.

 After your ride, be sure to check out downtown LaSalle’s shops, restaurants, antiques and the beautiful Hegeler Carus Mansion.
-Visit the I&M Canal Visitor Center, located inside the Lock 16 Cafe, which serves breakfast & lunch all day, everyday!
+Visit the I&M Canal Visitor Center, located inside the Lock 16 Cafe.
 Brides to be should stop by Marien Mae’s bridal, a beautifully restored environment with gorgeous dresses.
 Be sure to check out the vintage market Canal Cargo, across the street from Lock 16!

 - Children (4-15): $8.00